Donate | Contact | Search

 - FAST to navigate: once you get used to OM, you can really fly around your own knowledge model (notes, whatever).

-- A highly efficient knowledge organizer: a desktop tool for those who use lists, organized notes, emacs org-mode, mind maps, or outlines.
-No mobile support yet.
+- Today: A highly efficient desktop knowledge organizer for those who use lists, organized notes, org-mode, ~"infinite" mind maps, or outlines.
+(AGPL)

 - Screen shots (a few anyway)